kadadi92/lanyon/_posts/DEMG/2017-02-15-Chapter-12-A-True-Man!.md

 <p>Now he was still running thanks to inertia.
 He was still going, but his movements were no longer coherent, and he completely lost his rhythm.</p>

-<p>“After all, my body shows its limits!”
-Lingyun helplessly sighed.</p>
+<p>&ldquo;After all, my body shows its limits!&rdquo; Lingyun helplessly sighed.</p>

 <p>He knew that in order to complete the fourth lap, he had to deplete Reiki's seven chakras.
 He was reaching its limits, and the tiredness could make him fall to the ground at any time.</p>

-<p>“The end of the fourth lap is close, I can still make it” Lingyun's gaze was wandering.
+<p>&ldquo;The end of the fourth lap is close, I can still make it&rdquo; Lingyun's gaze was wandering.
 Tang Meng shook his head slightly, his face betraying some regret.
 He looked at Lingyun getting closer and closer, and he didn't know why he didn't care about winning or losing.</p>

 <p>Suddenly, when the fourth lap was almost completed, Lingyun's foot hit a small stone, and his whole body shook and seemed to fumble.</p>

 <p>People around him immediately screamed.
-Two low grade boys immediately run at Lingyun subconsciously trying to help him out.</p>
+Two low grade boys immediately ran at Lingyun, subconsciously trying to help him out.</p>

-<p>“Don't touch him!”
-Tang Meng knew that, with just a little more strenght, Lingyun would not fall.</p>
+<p>&ldquo;Don't touch him!&rdquo; Tang Meng knew that, with just a little more strength, Lingyun would not fall.</p>

 <p>Lingyung completely let himself go.
 He would certainly not go back to school, but rather to the hospital.
 Lingyun spat out some blood.
 The girls running beside him suddenly hesitated.</p>

-<p>“Vomiting blood...”</p>
+<p>&ldquo;Vomiting blood...&rdquo;</p>

-<p>“Running can lead you to vomiting blood... this...”</p>
+<p>&ldquo;Running can lead you to vomiting blood... this...&rdquo;</p>

-<p>“He didn't fall, he kept on running!”</p>
+<p>&ldquo;He didn't fall, he kept on running!&rdquo;</p>

-<p>“The fourth lap is almost complete!”</p>
+<p>&ldquo;The fourth lap is almost complete!&rdquo;</p>

 <p>In seeing the blood shining in the sun, Ma Tianfeng felt a punch to the stomach.</p>

-<p>“Running until you spit blood, that's something that only happens during an international marathon, or a training of the special forces...”
-Ma Tianfeng muttered.</p>
+<p>&ldquo;Running until you spit blood, that's something that only happens during an international marathon, or a training of the special forces...&rdquo; Ma Tianfeng muttered.</p>

-<p>As a physical education teacher, he had felt the need to stop Lingyun.</p>
+<p>As a physical education teacher, he felt the need to stop Lingyun.</p>

-<p>“No, he's too tired, he's going to die, I can't watch this fool kill himself!”</p>
+<p>&ldquo;No, he's too tired, he's going to die, I can't watch this fool kill himself!&rdquo;</p>

-<p>If a physical education teacher is looking at his students running themselves to death, he has to do be responsible!</p>
+<p>If a physical education teacher was looking at his students running themselves to death, he had be responsible!</p>

 <p>Seeing Lingyun's blood flying, Tang Meng got so scared he almost fell sitting on the ground.</p>

-<p>“He's not good, is he?
-Is he still running?”</p>
+<p>&ldquo;He's not good, is he?
+Is he still running?&rdquo;</p>

 <p>Everyone was wondering why he was still running.
 Even more, he now seemed more smooth in his movements.</p>